 I was expecting Cuba to be a rather inexpensive destination, and that simply was not the case.

 As of May 1, 2010, the Cuban government requires all visitors to have medical coverage in order to enter the country.

 Travel insurance from a non-American company is required since your American insurance policy may not be accepted in Cuba.
 However, I was not asked to show proof of insurance upon entering Cuba.
-But in the event they do, it’s better to be safe than sorry and just obtain travel insurance ahead of time.
+But in the event they do, it’s better to be safe than sorry, and just obtain travel insurance ahead of time.
 I went with World Nomad, which was highly recommended.
-If you also want to go with them, travel insurance can be purchased at THIS site.

 There is WiFi availability in Cuba, however it is not free and it is pretty scarce.
 Some parks and most luxury hotels will offer WiFi for 30 minutes to an hour.
 Prices ranging from $2-$6.

 The good news though is WiFi availability might be changing!
 After talking with locals and Airbnb hosts, there is an underground movement to get WiFi into Cuban homes.
 However if this happens, you can surely expect to pay an additional fee for accommodation.